Bengal Is Safest State For Women: Mamata Banerjee Responds To PM Modis Attack On TMC Over Sandeshkhali

 Trending Photos

-Kolkata: In a fiery retort to Prime Minister Narendra Modi's recent critique of her government's handling of the Sandeshkhali unrest, West Bengal Chief Minister Mamata Banerjee stood firm on Thursday, boldly proclaiming Bengal as the ''safest place for women.''
+Kolkata: In a fiery retort to Prime Minister Narendra Modi's recent critique of her government's handling of the Sandeshkhali unrest, West Bengal Chief Minister Mamata Banerjee dismissed all allegations on Thursday and boldly proclaimed that Bengal is the ''safest place for women.''
 Addressing the Prime Minister's comments without naming him directly, Banerjee questioned his silence during past atrocities against women, citing instances from Manipur to Hathras.
 She also invoked the memory of Bilkis Bano, challenging the BJP's stance.

 #WATCH | West Bengal CM &TMC chairperson Mamata Banerjee addressing TMC Mahila Wing Rally in Kolkata says, "...I challenge BJP and say that Bengal is the only place where women are safe..." pic.twitter.com/PO2DmgkfZ1 — ANI (@ANI) March 7, 2024